laristra/cinch-utils/README.md

 # Cinch-Utils Project

 The cinch-utils project provides a set of utilities that support library and application development using cinch.
+The primary utility is the Cinch command-line interface, which is documented [here](ccli/README.md).

 # Requirements